oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

     You can, however, be more lenient with GM alignment.
 - [ ] Check for severe stretching or distortion of the T1w.

-  !!! note "We can afford to work in subject space because our study is based on a single subject"

 ## QA criteria for *fMRIPrep* functional preprocessing

 ### Textual summary